bravoprochu/poligon/README.md

 - canActivate for routes identity requred

 isLoggedIn checks.
 Force login dialog if not..
+Token also saved to localStorage, as a part of entire App settings key.

 ## JWT (json web token) based authentication/authorisation